diogob/postgres-copy/README.md

 ### Using copy_to and copy_to_string

 You can go to the rails console and try some cool things first.
-The first and most basic use case, let's copy the enteire content of a database table to a CSV file on the database server disk.
+The first and most basic use case, let's copy the entire content of a database table to a CSV file on the database server disk.
 Assuming we have a users table and a User AR model:

 ```ruby